 I think one of the most hands-on ways a person can affect change and support a cause they believe in is by funding it.
 Giving regularly not only helps protect the causes you care about but it also helps charities plan ahead and make long term investments and improvements that change the world and the lives of people on it.

 I donate 1% of my income to causes I believe in, an idea I stole from US environmental charity 1% for The Planet.
+In November 2019, I actually joined 1% For The Planet as an Individual Member.
 If you’re looking for some ideas on where you can send your money, this list might be a good start.

 I was inspired to write this blog post after watching a video from Dave Erasmus who talks about how the actions we make every day amount not only to the people we become but also the world we want to see.
 He demonstrates how giving just £1 can quickly turn into a sizeable donation.